MetriqOrg/Metriq-Visualizer/README.md

 - Optional smooth spline path rendering for line and tube modes
 - Save and reopen visualizer projects as `.mvproj`
 - Save and reuse visualizer presets as `.mvpreset`
-- Visualizer Behavior preset files are loaded from the local `presets/` folder
+- Visualizer behavior presets are loaded from the local `presets/` directory next to the app.
+Add your own `.mvpreset` files there to populateg the list.
 - Legacy `.bgl` project files can still be opened
 - Feature reference panel and mapped trace panels
 - Professional dark-mode interface